gtech-mulearn/IEEE-LAUNCHPAD/profiles/abhilashhari@mulearn.md

 #### Leadership and Influence:

 - Mentored a team of 10 members for the Gtech Mulearn Cohort 3 Level 1 Web Development.
-- Hosted a several talk sessions on web3 for the Web3 Kerala Community CEMP.
+- Hosted  several talk sessions on web3 for the Web3 Kerala Community CEMP.
 - Part of Cup2Pond CEMP, a initiative to teach and learn by forming peer to peer groups.

 #### Career Plan: